-At any time, approximately 100% of the Fund's assets will be held in segregation with one or more futures commission merchants ("FCMs") to trade in futures, options on futures, foreign currencies, and related futures and commodities instruments (such trading activities either conducted by the General Partner or by a third party advisor or managed futures fund selected by the General Partner).
+At any time, approximately 90% of the Fund's assets will be held in segregation with one or more futures commission merchants ("FCMs") to trade in futures, options on futures, and related futures and commodities instruments (such trading activities either conducted by the General Partner or by a third party advisor or managed futures fund selected by the General Partner).
+The remainder, approximately 10% of the Fund's assets, will be invested in foreign currencies and, accordingly, will not be held in segregation with a FCM.